Configure Bots to Perform Continuous Integrations

 Leave the “Integrate immediately” option enabled to see the results of your first integration in the log navigator.

-If you have not already added your repository to Xcode in Accounts preferences, enter your authentication credentials as prompted.
+If you have not already added your repository to Xcode in Accounts preferences, enter your authentication credentials when prompted and click Next.

 Specify an integration schedule by using the Schedule pop-up menu.